flagiu/mdtraj/README.md

 cd this-repo/version
 make
 ```
-where version can be 'main' (stable version), 'dev' (developement version).
+where version can be 'notype' (monospecies), 'mixture' (multi-species), with or without the suffix '_dev' (stable/developement version).

 ## Usage